eclipse-vertx/vert.x/core_manual_java.md

 We also provide a client side JavaScript library called `vertxbus.js` which provides the same event bus API, but on the client side.

-This library internally uses SockJS to send and receive data to a SockJS vert.x server called the SockJS bridge.
+This library internally uses SockJS to send and receive data to a SockJS Vert.x server called the SockJS bridge.
 It's the bridge's responsibility to bridge data between SockJS sockets and the event bus on the server side.

 Creating a Sock JS bridge is simple.
 You just call the `bridge` method on the SockJS server.